Shop Navaho Blackberry Bush Online

 Want an easy-to-grow fruiting plant?
 The Navaho Blackberry Bush is low maintenance and produces bushels of juicy berries every summer!

 Navaho Thornless Blackberry is indeed thornless and carefree.
 In early spring, you’ll see white flower heads forming that eventually mature into medium to large-sized berries during the mid-summer months.
 Evergreen foliage loads the plant all year long.
 You may even see shades of bronze or scarlet on the green leaves during late fall and winter as the temperatures decrease.
-With no thorns, you can pick your sweet berries at ease!
+With no thorns, you can pick your sweet berries with ease!

 The delicious berries are perfect for fresh eating right off the bush, preserving in jams or jellies, or used in baked goods such as pies or cobblers.
 They have a juicy and sweet flavor that can’t be compared to store-bought blackberries.
-The plant produces many pounds of berries every year and fruit load will increase with every year grown.
+The plant produces many pounds of berries every year and the fruit load will increase with every year grown.

 Rubus Navaho Blackberry plant is beloved by gardeners all over the county and can be planted in a variety of planting locations.
 Keep a blackberry orchard, grow as a stand-alone plant or in groups of 3, or even grow Navaho Blackberry in containers for small garden spaces or patio growing.